consentfactory/jncis-ent/README.md

 # JNCIS-ENT (JN0-348) Study Guide

+This is a studying resource for myself that I'm making public and *is a work-in-progress*.
+In the past, my studying for past certifications took an approach that crammed the material in a short window; for JNCIS-ENT, and others, I wanted a better framework that I felt could last longer and be more easily referenced.
+Also, I love typing markdown for some reason.

-This is studying resource for myself that I'm making public and is a work-in-progress.
-This is created with the intent archiving information for myself and sharing the resources I've put together for others to use.
+Thus, this project is created with the intent archiving information for myself and sharing the resources I've put together for others to use.

 **Table of Contents**
 - [Exam Information](#exam-information)